swaptacular/swpt-k8s-config/README.md

 This is a secret key! - really delete? (y/N) y
 ```

-You can always **import the secret decryption key, from your backup
+You can always **import the secret decryption key from your backup
-copy**:
+copy**.
+Make sure you do not forget the passwords which you entered to
+protects the PGP private key:

 ``` console
 $ gpg --import /mnt/backup/sops.private.asc